 - extensively validated

 ToxTracker is performed at our state-of-the-art laboratory.
-You can then send your compounds and receive a full report, in most cases within 2-3 weeks.
-The assays is available as a service directly from Toxys and is also available through the research service marketplaces Science Exchange and Scientist.com.
+You can then send your compounds and receive a full report in most cases within 2-3 weeks.
+The assay is available as a service directly from Toxys and is also available through the research service marketplaces Science Exchange and Scientist.com.
 The assay is also available through Charles River and Labcorp, who can also perform the assay under GLP.
-Most of our customers ask us to perform the assay as a fee-for-service project as we have all tools and equipment in house and are experienced in the data interpretation.
+Most of our customers ask us to perform the assay as a fee-for-service project as we have all tools and equipment in house and are experienced in data interpretation.
 We work together on this basis with various of the top 10 pharma, chemical and cosmetics companies.
 Please read more on the tab Service.

 ToxTracker can also be installed in your laboratory either under license or as a kit.
 We have performed an extensive inter-laboratory validation of ToxTracker that showed an excellent transferability of the assay.
 We provide full support for the integration of ToxTracker in your toxicology laboratory.
 Please read more on the tab Kit & License.